DannyNgLiuu/wallet-finder/README.md

 When it finally printed the html, it printed the html of the cloudflare html instead of the actual html.

 I think the way I bypassed this was adding a sleep timer and letting the website load before grabbing the html.

+I used the .click() to interact with the "Top Trader" button to load the js of those classes.

+I used XPATH because there were multiple buttons with the same class name.

+Changed the print to just the address along with the ranking.